 The landlord can have an agent sign on their behalf.
 If there are multiple landlords, contract holders, or guarantors, make sure that all of them sign.

-A copy of your occupation contract will also be stored automatically in your Rocket Lawyer account ‘Dashboard’.
+A copy of your Occupation Contract for a Room in Wales will also be stored automatically in your Rocket Lawyer account ‘Dashboard’.

-Attach to the occupation contract a copy of your inventory for the room and the common areas of the dwelling that the contract holder can use (setting out all fixtures and fittings in these spaces and their condition).
+Attach to the Occupation Contract a copy of your inventory for the room and the common areas of the dwelling that the contract holder can use.
+This should set out all fixtures and fittings in these spaces and their condition.

 You can use our template to create your inventory.